gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

 ## 5. Branching on windows command line.
   * tells you what branch you are on:
     * git branch
   * creating a new branch:
     * git branch new_branch
   * creating a new branch and switching to it:
     * git branch -b "branch_name"
+  * switch branch:
+    * git checkout new_branch
   * deleting a branch:
     * git branch -d new_branch
- * switch branch:
+  * rename current branch:
-   * git checkout new_branch
+    * git branch -m new_branch_name
- * merge branch:
+  * merge specified branch into current branch:
     * git merge master
   * Push branch up to git
     * git push origin new_branch
- * Update branch
+  * Push changes to branch up to git
-   * git checkout
+    * git push

 ## 6. Branch Diagram